 A Parity configuraton comes in two flavours, Single Parity and Dual Parity, which can be considered equivalent to RAID-5 and RAID-6.
 You need some expertise in maths to fully understand how these works, but in simple terms, for single parity, the data is split up into chunks and then some chunks are combined together to create a parity chunk.
 All these chunks are then written out to different disks.
 If you then lose one chunk, it can be recreated by manipluating the remaining chunks and the parity chunk.

 Single parity can only tolerate one failure at a time and needs at least three servers with associated disks (called a Hardware Fault Domain).
 The extra space overhead is similar to three-way mirroring, which provides more fault tolerance, so while single parity is supported, it would be better to use three-way mirroring.

-Dual parity can recover from up to two failures at once, but with better storage efficiency that a three way mirror.
+Dual parity can recover from up to two failures at once, but with better storage efficiency than a three way mirror.
 It needs at least four servers and with 4 servers, you just need to double up on the amount of allocated storage.
 So you get the resilience benefits of three way mirroring for the storage overhead of two way mirroring.
 The minimum storage efficiency of dual parity is 50%, so to store 2 TB of data, you need 4 TB of physical storage capacity.
 However, as you add more hardware fault domains, or servers with storage, the storage efficiency increases, up to a maximum of 80%.
 For example, with seven servers, the storage efficiency is 66.7%, so to store 4 TB of data, you need just 6 TB of physical storage capacity.

 An advanced technique called 'local reconstruction codes' or LRC was introduced in Storage Spaces Direct, where for large disks, dual parity uses LRC to split its encoding/decoding into a few smaller groups, to reduce the overhead required to make writes or recover from failures.